myles-lewis/nestedcv/README.md

 library(hsstan)
 sampler.stats(res.cv.hsstan$final_fit)
 print(projsel(res.cv.hsstan$final_fit), digits = 4) # adding marker2
-print(paste("Adding marker2 improves the model fit: substantial decrease of",
-            "KL-divergence from the full model to the submodel.")) print(paste("Adding marker3 does not improve the model fit: no decrease of", "KL-divergence from the full model to the submodel."))
 ```

+Adding `marker2` improves the model fit: substantial decrease of KL-divergence
+from the full model to the submodel.
+Adding `marker3` does not improve the model
+fit: no decrease of KL-divergence from the full model to the submodel.